App version: 0.1.0

 You’ll Get a Lump Sum

 Many times, you know you need a certain amount of money to renovate a building or purchase costly equipment.
-An installment loan, unlike revolving credit, gives you access to the amount you are eligible to borrow in a lump sum, all at once.
+An installment loan, unlike revolving credit, gives you access to the amount you are eligible to borrow in one lump sum.
 Having that working capital may allow you to take advantage of business opportunities you wouldn’t otherwise have been able to afford.

 You May Get a Tax Deduction